 As the structure of the industry continues to change in the coming years, the Retail 2020 Dashboard will provide a reliable way of tracking how the industry is responding to structural changes.
 The Dashboard will shine a light on the retail industry’s progress in becoming more productive, with more highly paid jobs and developing more engaged employees.

-Productivity: Growth in productivity in retail is outperforming the rest of the UK economy, growing six times faster.
+Productivity: Growth in productivity in retail is outperforming the rest of the UK economy.
 Retail’s continued contribution to economic growth will therefore have a vital part to play in the Government’s commitment to improving UK productivity and closing the UK’s productivity gap with the rest of the world.

 Pay: The pay gap between retail and the wider economy is closing.
 Average pay was 68 per cent of the UK median in 2016, up from 66 per cent in 2015.
 For many, a job in retail comes with an attractive rewards package, with more than 90 per cent of retailers offering additional paid holidays, pensions contribution above the statutory minimum and generous staff discounts.